 Section 1.
 At a minimum, the President shall:

-b.
-Preside at all meetings of the Corporation and confirm that a quorum is present before conducting business;
+- Preside at all meetings of the Friends and confirm that a quorum is present before conducting business;

-f.
-Call a meeting of elected Officers within thirty (30) days of the election, to approve appointments of At- Large Board Members and committee chairs, schedule future Board meetings and conduct other immediate business;
+- Call a meeting of elected Officers within thirty (30) days of the election, to approve appointments of at-large Board Members and committee chairs, schedule future Board meetings and conduct other immediate business;

-h.
-Assist the Treasurer with the development of an annual budget for Board approval.
+- Assist the Treasurer with development of annual budget for Board approval.

-k.
-Serve as the principal officer of the Corporation and sign tax documents;
+- Serve as the principal officer of the Friends and may sign tax documents;

-l.
-Serve as ex-officio as a nonvoting member of committees or assign designees to serve as such; and
+- Serve as ex-officio as a nonvoting member of committees or assign designees to serve as such;

 Section 2.
 At a minimum, the Vice President shall:

-b.
-Preside in the absence of the President, and;
+- Preside in the absence of the President,

 Section 3.
 At a minimum, the Secretary shall:

-a.
-Record attendance and minutes, and maintain copies of same, for all meetings of the Corporation;
+- Record attendance and minutes, and maintain copies of same, for all meetings of the Friends;

-c.
-Assist the President in communicating with Members of the FoDSCL and other parties;
+- Assist the President in communicating with Members of the Friends and other parties;

 Section 4.
 At a minimum, the Treasurer shall:

-a.
-Have charge and custody of, and be responsible for, all funds and securities of the Corporation, and deposit all such funds in the name of the Corporation in such depositories as shall be selected by the Board;
+- Have charge and custody of, and be responsible for, all funds and securities of the Corporation, and deposit all such funds in the name of the Friends in such depositories as shall be selected by the Board;

-b.
-Receive and give a receipt for, monies due and payable or donated to the Corporation from any source;
+- Receive and give receipt for, monies due and payable or donated to the Friends from any source;

-e.
-Maintain adequate and correct accounts of the Corporation’s properties and transactions, including accounts of its assets, liabilities, receipts, disbursements, gains and losses;
+- Maintain adequate and correct accounts of the Friends properties and transactions, including accounts of its assets, liabilities, receipts, disbursements, gains and losses;

-f.
-Prepare an annual budget for approval by the Board
+- Prepare an annual budget for approval by the Board.

-j.
-Maintain a list of Members in Good Standing, which shall not be released to outside interests; Bylaws – Friends of the Dripping Springs Community Library, Inc. – 1/12/2016
+- Maintain a list of Members in Good Standing, which shall not be released to outside interests;

-l.
-Deliver documents to the financial review authority as requested; and
+- Deliver documents to the financial review authority as requested.

 Section 5.
 General Officer Policies

-a.
-Upon the expiration of the term of office, or in case of termination, each Officer shall turn over to the President without delay, all records, books, electronic files, computer discs and/or other documents or programs pertaining to the office, and shall return to the Treasurer, without delay, any funds pertaining to the office with a full accounting.
+- Upon the expiration of the term of office, or in case of termination, each Officer shall turn over to the President without delay, all records, books, electronic files, computer discs, and/or other documents or programs pertaining to the office, and shall return to the Treasurer, without delay, any funds pertaining to the office with a full accounting.

-c.
-Officers will receive no remuneration for their Board service.
+- Officers will receive no compensation for their Board service.